Search (top-level)

 Parameters

-yarnRatio : float
+yarnRatio : real

 The yarnRatio is the minimal factor between the sizes of the smallest and the biggest set of candidates of the nodes at both ends of the edge.
 And that divided by the spread of the relation as estimated by a sample.